reeseovine/dotfiles-old/README.md

 ### [fish](fish)
 fish is nice because it leaves behind some of the typical shell paradigms carried through the decades in favor of having a much more friendly user experience.

 I was hesitant to try it at first because people said it's "not POSIX-compliant".
 But what does that mean, really?
-The scripts that I had written already have a [hashbang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line at the top, which should always be standard practice if you want it to be portable.
-Another supposed drawback is that most shell-code pasted into the terminal won't always work right away, but I found this to also be the case with zsh sometimes too.
+The scripts that I had written already have a [hashbang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line at the top, which should always be standard practice anyway.
+Another supposed drawback is that most shell-code pasted into the terminal won't always work right away, but I found this to be the case with zsh sometimes too.

 Overall I think fish is easier to use, and if backwards-compatibility is needed it's easy to just switch to another shell temporarily.